Pilobolus (dance company): Calendar and still photography

 Beginning in 2000, Pilobolus published an annual wall calendar featuring original photography created to further explore and celebrate the company's artistic sensibility.
 An introductory text to the 2008 calendar noted that the company had been “experimenting with still photography since the 1980s” to address the question “How can one select individual moments from a continuum and have them retain meaning?”
 The introduction also noted that the group's “choreographic inquiry is driven by a fascination with images” that are, or become, “the fundamental units of our physical vocabulary.”
 Rather than attempting to document their live performances, the calendar photo shoots represented "a sort of annual gallery of our evolving understanding of the relationship between choreographic and photographic expression."

 Almost all of the calendars, which were produced for eleven consecutive years (from 2000-2010) and again in 2012, were photographed by John Kane, the company's longtime friend and collaborator on photography projects.
 An exception was the 2009 Pilobolus calendar, created while the company was on tour in Israel in January 2008, in collaboration with the Israeli Consulate in New York.
 Photographer Robert Whitman captured Pilobolus in a variety of colorful Israeli landscapes, including the Dead Sea, Old Jaffa, markets in Jerusalem, hot springs, and the streets of Haifa.

 Shadowland

 After its shadow theater performance on the 79th Annual Academy Awards, Pilobolus embarked on the creation of an evening-length movement-theater piece titled Shadowland.
 It was created in collaboration with Steven Banks, head writer for the hit Nickelodeon show “SpongeBob SquarePants,” and singer-songwriter David Poe, who wrote the score.
 Since its debut in 2009, Shadowland has sold over 450,000 tickets world-wide.

 Company

-As of 2024, the Pilobolus company is composed of Nathaniel Buchsbaum, Connor Chaparro, Marlon Feliz, Hannah Klinkman, Zachary Weiss and dance captain Quincy Ellis.
+As of 2026, the Pilobolus company is composed of Connor Chaparro, Ryan Hayes, Isaac Huerta, Alexis Castro-Cruz, Anouk Otsea, and dance captain Hannah Klinkman.
 Renee Jaworski serves as Executive Director and Co-Artistic Director, and Matt Kent serves as Artistic Director.